Is there such a thing as a failed ethics?

 Such penetration is by this definition transgressive.
 An Ethical being, in short, will be an immoral one.

-Even the Ideal City is marked by compromise.
+Even the Ideal City is marked by piquant compromise.

 He was a good Florentine first, and a good Christian second; and as a good Florentine he could be further understood as a good family man, or faction man, or guild man.
 And while these roles doubtless conflicted, it can be said that a citizen of Florence could understand his own actions as falling within some well-defined and commonly understood contexts, and himself, consequently, as situated in a given moral space.

-This moral space was, appropriately for a commercial people, mapped out in Duties like a a set of ideally nested Platonic (or Ptolemaic) objects of diminishing size that contained the irrational energies, the occasional violent outspurtings, of the cramped and costive Florentine soul.
+This moral space was, appropriately for a commercial people, mapped out in duties like a set of ideally nested Platonic objects of diminishing size which contained the irrational energies, the occasional violent outspurtings, of the cramped and costive Florentine soul.
 While there were competing versions of order in society (guild republicanism, the Guelf party, the dominion of the Ottimati) a citizen did duty to a particular version of order.

-Each duty - duty to the church, to the Medici or the Strozzi, to the Arte di Calimala or to the Arte di Lana - has a specific weight, a gravitational mass.
-And so, as though somehow to slough off this weight by some magical transference, some arcane appropriation through mimicry of the weight of devotion and duty owed to the medieval church, the guilds commissioned great stone statues of saints around Orsanmichele, the guild hall; likewise, in the painted representations of themselves, the otttimati are set massively in infinite space.
+Each duty—duty to the church, to the Medici or the Strozzi, to the Arte di Calimala or to the Arte di Lana—has a specific weight, a gravitational mass.
+And so, as though somehow to slough off this weight by some magical transference, some arcane appropriation through mimicry of the weight of devotion and duty owed to the medieval church, the guilds commissioned a clutch of ponderous stone or bronze statues of saints and arranged them around the grain market, latterly guild church, of Orsanmichele.

 It is not that the main weight is necessarily vicious (although in all likelihood it will, largely, be so); it is that, to repeat, there is a contrapuntal relationship between any self-consciously independent moral line and the prevailing moral climate.